-Interview with Mort Sahl (Updated a year ago)
+Interview with Mort Sahl (Updated over a year ago)

 KTVU News footage from December 4th 1967 featuring an interview with comedian and actor Mort Sahl in a theatre building, who shares his opinions about the current U.S.political climate, in relation to the Vietnam War: "I don't think there are that many people unhappy with it [Vietnam War].
 If there were, it would change becuase this is a democracy.
 So it isn't that Lyndon Johnson and Barry Goldwater stole - y'know appropriated - the sceptre of power.
 They reflect the cynicism and the lack of participation in the electorate.
 Ronald Reagan is a symptom; he's not really a villain."
 Sahl also discusses issues delaying the opening of a show he's working on.
 The reporter closes by asking him: "Mort, are you really a bad guy?"
 With laughter overheard in the background, Sahl replies: "By definition? ...
 All I am is a Western Union Messenger.
 And sometimes there's bad news in the wire.
 But that's not my fault.
 I only work at the office."